Kilonova: History

 The existence of thermal transient events from neutron star mergers was first introduced by Li & Paczyński in 1998.
 The radioactive glow arising from the merger ejecta was originally called mini-supernova, as it is 1/10 to 1/100 the brightness of a typical supernova, the self-detonation of a massive star.
-The term kilonova was later introduced by Metzger et al. in 2010 to characterize the peak brightness, which they showed reaches 1000 times that of a classical nova.
+The term kilonova was later introduced by Metzger et al. in 2010 to characterize the peak brightness, which they showed reaches around 1000 times that of a classical nova.